-Graham P. Lowe Scholarship - Graham Lowe was the first Headmaster of Deerfield School and has continued his involvement with Deerfield-Windsor since that time.
-Former students and friends have established this scholarship in his honor.
+Graham and Betty Lowe Scholarship - Graham Lowe, the first Headmaster of Deerfield School, and his wife Betty have been an integral part of Deerfield-Windsor School.
+Former students and friends have established this scholarship in honor of the Lowes.
 The scholarship will be awarded to a rising junior or senior who is significantly involved in at least one school activity and who maintains a satisfactory grade point average.